Skip to content

 Master’s Degree Audit Form – The Master’s Degree audit form exists to help students plan coursework for their ME Master’s degree.
 It does not need to be submitted unless requested by your program adviser.

-Dual Degree Application Form – Students who are interested in getting a dual degree from the University must complete the Dual Degree Application.
+Dual Degree Application & Election Form – Students who are interested in getting a dual degree from the University must complete the Dual Degree Application.
 A student in a Rackham doctoral or master’s program must complete at least one term of coursework in good academic standing in a regular Rackham program before requesting admission to a dual degree program.
-Please review the guidelines thoroughly for this option.

 SUGS Election Form – Students applying to the SUGS degree program must fill out the SUGS Election Form with their admissions application.
 This form will be finalized the semester of graduation, if not prior.